Prasetyo Edi Marsudi: Career

 Among other jobs he held before entering politics, he had worked as general manager for a cafe in Sudirman Central Business District.
 He was also part of Joko Widodo's successful campaign team in the 2012 gubernatorial election.

 He was appointed by his party to the Jakarta DPRD on 21 June 2013, replacing other members who moved to Nasdem.
 In the 2014 election, he managed to gain a seat from the first electoral district.
 With his party PDI-P winning the most votes in the city's election, he was appointed as speaker and was voted in on 16 September 2014, officially becoming speaker on 26 September.

 In 2015, he requested tighter monitoring on convenience stores selling alcohol to underage buyers.
 In the same year, during a budget dispute between new governor Basuki Tjahaja Purnama (or Ahok) and the city council, he got sick, according to himself due to being too involved in the issue.
 Ahok called him "too good-hearted", while Prasetyo asked for Ahok to communicate better with the councilors.

 He was investigated in 2016 by the Corruption Eradication Commission for suspicions of involvement in a bribery scandal regarding reclamation in the Bay of Jakarta, where he was accused of acting as middlemen between the source and other councilors.
 Later, he led the campaign team for incumbent Basuki Tjahaja Purnama in the 2017 gubernatorial election, though Basuki lost.
 When Basuki was arrested for religious blasphemy, he expressed his surprise, stating that "Ahok wasn't a recidivist, he's an honest leader."
 Prasetyo also supported an increase in salaries for the city's councillors.

 As the governor changed to Anies Baswedan, Prasetyo attacked the new governor on his handling of Tanah Abang, calling Baswedan's policy of closing the streets to allow vendors a "bad example".
 He also criticized then-deputy governor Sandiaga Uno's decision to sell stakes in a beer company owned by the provincial government without first bringing it up to the council.

 In May 2018, he was investigated on allegations of fraud committed in 2014.
 He was accused by a former provincial secretary of Riau of having claimed to be able to position the secretary as acting governor of the province (when the governor was removed on corruption charges) and demanded a payment of Rp 3.25 billion, but did not deliver on his promises when paid.

 Following the 2019 legislative elections, Prasetyo was reelected to the council and retained his speaker seat.
+He ran for a seat in the national legislature in the 2024 election in the Jakarta II district, but failed to win a seat after winning 31,478 votes.